Via Paolo Sarpi

 Via Paolo Sarpi is a street in Milan, Italy, known to be the center of the city's Chinese community (Chinatown).
 It is situated in the 8th district and it is an important commercial avenue.
+The street is named after Paolo Sarpi, a 16th century Venetian polymath.

 Today, the street is filled with hairdressing salons, fashion boutiques, silk and leather stores, libraries, traveling agencies and medicine centers.